 Yet another fairly new bowl game to be living under its third different name -- Birmingham Bowl, PapaJohn's Bowl -- and soon its fourth, this year's event pits the Vanderbilt Commodores out of the SEC against the Houston Cougars of Conference USA.
-Legion Field in
+Legion Field in Birmingham is the site for the 1 PM (ET) contest, with the opening game of the NFL's Wild Card Round coming on just as the BBVA Compass Bowl ends.

 Join SBR's NCAAF Bowl Contest and make the most of this year's Bowl season.